Lettuce nutritional value includes a rich source of flavonoids and folate.

 Of course lettuce nutritional value is just one small part of wellness; the kaempferol and tumour prevention alone make it a winner.

-Convincing your kids of the value of dark-green leafy vegetables may be a mission; just stating that research shows it will help them perform better in school may not wash, but these lettuce wraps recipes will.
+Convincing your kids of the value of dark-green leafy vegetables may be a mission; just stating that research shows it will help them perform better in school may not wash but these lettuce wraps recipes might.

-Frankly I too find a lettuce dull without either olive oil and lemon juice, or hummus or one of our other condiments like the sweet basil in pesto.
+Frankly I too find a lettuce dull without either olive oil and lemon juice; or hummus or one of our other condiments like the sweet basil in pesto.
 They are so simple to make but do take a few minutes of aforethought.
-Do you have tahini in the cupboard, and what about some lemons in the fruit rack?
-Every home should have an ample supply of olive oil.
+Do you have tahini in the cupboard and what about some lemons in the fruit rack?
+Every home should have an ample supply of olive oil; it's medicine

 Folate is the naturally occurring form of vitamin B9.
 The lettuce nutritional value is one rich source.